Andy1978/AACircuit/README.md

 **WARNING: a lot of spaghetti code ahead**

 This code was created in 2001-2004 when I teached Borland Delphi 3 myself.
-It contains many, many global variables, unstructured and undoctumented procedural code and bad variable names.
+It contains many, many global variables, unstructured and undocumented procedural code and bad variable names.

 AACircuit was previously released unter the "THE BEER-WARE LICENSE".
 In 2016 I decided to open it under the GPLv3.
 Perhaps someone wants to fix it to work with Lazarus.